SolomonBradley/Data-Structures-Algorithms-for-beginners/README.md

 * Add the file to the corresponding folder in the repository, if needed you can create a new folder.

+* If there's any merge conflicts , it is preferable for the contibutors to resolve it before initmating maintainers.

 ## Rules for Contribution:

 Content such as spam, promotion or irrelevant posts are not tolerated.